MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-modify-a-custom-report-layout.md

          If you are designing a Word report layout from scratch or adding new data fields, then start by adding a table that includes rows and columns that will eventually hold the data fields.

-    -   For information about adding fields for data, labels, data, and images, see [How to: Add Fields to a Word Report Layout](../FullExperience/how-to-add-fields-to-a-word-report-layout.md).
+    -   For information about adding fields for data, labels, data, and images, see [Add Fields to a Word Report Layout](../FullExperience/how-to-add-fields-to-a-word-report-layout.md).

     -   For information about removing a label or data field, see [Removing Label and Data Fields in Word Layouts](../WorkingWithDynamics/how-to-modify-a-custom-report-layout.md#RemoveField).